welaika/wordless/rtfm/source/_pages/usage/build.rst

 PHUG optimizer
 ##############

-When performance is a goal, PHUG ships a built-in `Optimizer`.
+When performance is a must, PHUG ships a built-in `Optimizer`.
 You can read about it in the `phug documentation`_:

-    The Optimizer is a tool that avoid to load the Phug engine if a file is available in the cache.
-In counterpart, it does not allow to change the adapter or user post-render events.
+    The Optimizer is a tool that avoids loading the Phug engine if a file is available in the cache.
+On the other hand, it does not allow to change the adapter or user post-render events.

-Wordless supports enabling this important optimization by setting an environment variable (in any way supported by your system) or a global constant to be defined in ``wp-config.php``.
-Let's see this Wordless' internal code snippet:
+Wordless supports enabling this important optimization by setting an environment variable (in any way your system supports it) or a global constant to be defined in ``wp-config.php``.
+Let's see this Wordless internal code snippet:

 .. literalinclude:: /../../wordless/helpers/render_helper.php